OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-04.md

 ## Matthew 4:4

-But Jesus replied, “It is written: ‘Man shall not live on bread alone, but on every word that proceeds from the mouth of God.’”
+But Jesus replied, “It is written: ‘Man does not live by bread alone, but by every word that proceeds from the mouth of the Lord.’”

 ## Matthew 4:5